National Honor Societies (by invite only)

 Gamma Beta Phi (Honor Society)

-Lambda Pi Eta (Communications Studies) Alpha Delta Sigma Chapter, University of South Carolina Beaufort
+Lambda Pi Eta (Communication Studies) Alpha Delta Sigma Chapter, University of South Carolina Beaufort

 The Alpha Delta Sigma Chapter of Lambda Pi Eta was chartered by the Communication Studies program at USCB in 2016.
 Eligible students must meet rigorous requirements that represent the highest level of academic achievement within the discipline.
 These requirements include: